 Dysphonetic dyslexia or auditory dyslexia, on the other hand, is associated with phonological and auditory processing difficulties.
 These children have difficulty remembering letter sounds, analyzing the individual sounds in words, and sequencing/blending these into words.

-Mixed dyslexia or dysphoneidetic dyslexia is when a person struggles with both.
+Mixed dyslexia or dysphoneidetic dyslexia is when a child struggles with both.

 How does dyslexia impact children?